ursgal/ursgal/README.rst

 .. note::

     Since we are not allowed to distribute all third party engines, you might need to download and install them on your own.
-See FAQ (`How to install thrid party engines`_) and the respective engine documentation for more information.
+See FAQ (`How to install third party engines`_) and the respective engine documentation for more information.

 .. note::